DerekSelander/dsdump/docs/index.md

 symbol_offset_address = (virtual_symbol_address - containing_macho_section_virtual_address) + contain_macho_section_file_offset
 ```

 This trick is used extensively in [dsdump](https://github.com/DerekSelander/dsdump) to find information in a file.
-For example, a pointer will reference another area in memory via a virtual address.
+For example, a pointer will reference another area in memory through a virtual address.
 Using the above method, if you know the virtual address, you can obtain the file offset of what it's pointing to on disk.

 *All compiled code pointers will reference virtual addresses, not file offsets on disk.*